Evidence-Informed Therapy

 DBT teaches four essential skills to help clients handle difficult situations and emotions more effectively:

-• Mindfulness: The practice of being fully aware and present in the moment.
+- Mindfulness: The practice of being fully aware and present in the moment.

-• Distress Tolerance: Learning to endure and cope with pain without trying to change it.
+- Distress Tolerance: Learning to endure and cope with pain without trying to change it.

-• Interpersonal Effectiveness: Communicating in a way that meets your needs while maintaining respect for yourself and your relationships.
+- Interpersonal Effectiveness: Communicating in a way that meets your needs while maintaining respect for yourself and your relationships.

-• Emotion Regulation: Managing and changing emotions that are overwhelming or disruptive.
+- Emotion Regulation: Managing and changing emotions that are overwhelming or disruptive.

 Eye Movement Desensitization and Reprocessing | EMDR

 The core of EMDR therapy involves the use of bilateral stimulation, which often includes guided eye movements, but can also involve other forms of rhythmic stimulation such as tapping or auditory tones.
-This process helps the brain to reprocess traumatic memories, allowing the individual to see them in a less distressing way and integrate them more adaptively.
+This process may help the brain to reprocess traumatic memories, allowing the individual to see them in a less distressing way and integrate them more adaptively.

 EMDR therapy is based on several key principles:

-• Distressing experiences can become “frozen” in the brain, preventing natural healing processes.
+- Distressing experiences can become “frozen” in the brain, preventing natural healing processes.

-• These unprocessed memories and associated stimuli can trigger distressing emotions and reactions in the present.
+- These unprocessed memories and associated stimuli can trigger distressing emotions and reactions in the present.

 A typical EMDR session involves several phases